What is OpenStreetMap (OSM)?

 See, the problem with Google Maps data is that it’s proprietary and extremely difficult to obtain.
 And often other types of detailed data come at great costs.

 So we needed something open for the world to edit.
 And that solution is OpenStreetMap which motivated contributors to edit this “open map” daily.

 As “open” is the key philosophy to OpenStreetMap, this is also true for data being “open”.
-So here’s instructions how you can download OSM data (of course at no cost).
+So here are instructions on how you can download OSM data (of course at no cost).

 How to Download OpenStreetMap Data?

 OpenStreetMap is the data set you need that you didn’t know existed for public consumption.
 It has some of the most detailed information on our planet and is always updated by people like you and me.

-Turns out, there are several ways to download OpenStreetMap data.
-Conveniently, there’s even a OSM Data Wikipedia page with all the available OSM extracts.
+Turns out, that there are several ways to download OpenStreetMap data.
+Conveniently, there’s even an OSM Data Wikipedia page with all the available OSM extracts.